madmenyo/Stanford_CS106A_Assignment1/README.md

 # Stanford CS106A Assignment 1 (Free course)
 These are my solutions to the first assignment of the free CS106A course provided by Stanford university.
-This course can be found here: http://web.stanford.edu/class/archive/cs/cs106a/cs106a.1124/assignments.html
+This course can be found here: http://web.stanford.edu/class/archive/cs/cs106a/cs106a.1124/assignments.html.
+The assignments come together with a video lecture and the course aims at writing code that is readable by machine and human, which is one of the most important aspects of software development.

 If you are planning to do the assignments yourself then I strongly advice you to complete the assignments first and use this only for comparison.
 I think comparing different solutions can give great insight into different methods for solution solving.